 - Amai Matcha - Our Amai (sweet in Japanese) Matcha (Japan's ceremonial green tea powder) delivers a decadent taste of ancient Japan.

 Teapots of every shape, color and size are available in specialized shops all over Japan.
 There are so many different styles representing different parts of Japan, different kilns and clays, different styles and artistic interpretations.
 You’ll see them made with porcelain and clay, even cast iron.
 Some are traditional - others fanciful.
 The varieties are endless and the joy is in searching for, and finding, the one that makes you smile.

 "We’re fools whether we dance or not.
 So we might as well dance."

 "Learn from yesterday, live for today, hope for tomorrow."

 Enjoy the rhythmic and entrancing sounds of Japan with our Spotify playlist below.

 For all of its contradistinctions, Japan is a country founded on harmony and simplicity.
 There is much to treasure in this alluring country: the people, food, music, art and, of course, tea.

 Bring the tastes and aromas of a distant land to your living room!
 Host your friends and family for a Japanese Tea Party at home.
-COMING SOON!
 Everything you'll need including tips and recipes are found in our free downloadable Japanese Tea Party Guide.
 To get your. copy, click here or on the image below.